blagerweij/dotfiles/.hammerspoon/README.md

 - `ctrl (2x)` - Show location of mouse

 ## Zoom
-- `ctrl + ⌥ + ⌘ + Z` - Start Zoom meeting using Personal Meeting Room
-- `ctrl + ⌥ + ⌘ + S` - Join Zoom meeting using Daily Standup Meeting Room
-- `ctrl + ⌥ + ⌘ + A` - Scan Outlook for any Zoom meetings that are about to start.
+- `ctrl + ⌥ + ⌘ + Z` - Start Zoom.
+Scans your Outlook calendar for any Zoom meetings that are about to start

-If more than one Zoom meeting is found in your calendar, then you can choose one in the chooser.

 ## Time Machine
 Upon startup, the hammerspoon scripts will exclude some folders from Time Machine backup: